pomelo-io/pomelo-bounties-contract/README.md

 - **authority**: `get_self()`

-Set grant or bounty state
+Set bounty state.
+Shouldn't be used for normal flows.
+Only to override by admin.

 ### params

 - `{name} bounty_id` - bounty ID
-- `{name} status` - status `pending/published/banned/retired/denied'
+- `{name} state` - new state `pending/closed/open/started/submitted/released/done'

 ### example